-Stage Stage Stage Stage 1 2 3 4 Health Checks The district will: -Require All employees to take a health survey daily, which includes a confirmation that they completed a temperature check and they do not have a fever over 100°F. This will be coordinated through the Human Resources Office using a phone app in coordination with our third party health insurance carrier.
+Stage 1 Stage 2 Stage 3 Stage 4 Health Checks -Require All employees to take a health survey daily, which includes a confirmation that they completed a temperature check and they do not have a fever over 100°F. This will be coordinated through the Human Resources Office using a phone app in coordination with our third party health insurance carrier.
 Currently using an online questionnaire Currently using an online questionnaire Currently using an online questionnaire -All students who attend in-person will have his/her temperature taken by a staff member prior to entering the building.
 Staff will meet students as they disembark the bus, or as they approach the varying entry-ways, and will take each student's temperature.
 Any student who registers with a temperature at or above 100 degrees, will have his/her temperature re-assessed by the school nurse.
-Families will be required to take periodic screening questionnaires. ~ ~ ~ Require All Visitors to take a health survey when on school property and wear a mask.
+Families will be required to take periodic screening questionnaires. ✓ ✓ Require All Visitors to take a health survey when on school property and wear a mask.
 Anyone answering yes to any of the questions will not be permitted to enter a building.
 It is important to note that during stage 1 the District is not permitting visitors into the schools.
-Disseminate material regarding common COVID symptoms in the welcome permitting visitors in the generative schedule and enable and enable media and the schools. ~ Healthy Hygiene packets sent home to families, in the schools and on all social media platforms.
-The district will: Practices -Ensure healthy hygiene practices are taught and re-taught in classes for both students and staff through announcements and social media.
-Information will be made available for parents/guardians.
-1 √ -Require faculty and staff to complete online COVID-19 training, (GCN training module approved by NYS).
+Disseminate material regarding common COVID symptoms in the welcome ✓ ✓ √ H 14 H : packets sent home to families, in the schools and on all social media platforms.
+Healthy Hygiene Practices The district will: -Ensure healthy hygiene practices are taught and re-taught in classes for both students and staff through announcements and social media.
+Information will be made available for parents/guardians. ✓ ✓ -Require faculty and staff to complete online COVID-19 training, (GCN training module approved by NYS).

-WF Health, Well-Being, and Academics, Our focus for students and staff -Display signage throughout the schools in highly visible locations and offices to remind individuals to practice healthy hygiene. -Ensure hand sanitizers will be located in every classroom, office and in high traffic areas.
+$N{ m F}$ Health, Well-Being, and Academics, Our focus for students and staff -Display signage throughout the schools in highly visible locations and offices to remind individuals to practice healthy hygiene. -Ensure hand sanitizers will be located in every classroom, office and in high traffic areas.
 Hand washing will be encouraged and explicitly taught in elementary schools -Require faculty, staff and students to stay home if they feel sick.
-Protocols will be disseminated to faculty and staff identifying procedures if a student/staff member Social Distancing comes to school and gets sick.
-The district will: Adhere to social distancing recommendations also called "physical distancing" which means keeping a six-foot space between yourself and others.
+Protocols will be disseminated to faculty and staff identifying procedures if a student/staff member comes to school and gets sick.
+Social Distancing The district will: -Adhere to social distancing recommendations also called "physical distancing" which means keeping a six-foot space between yourself and others.
 All schools will implement, and enforce social distancing in all facilities and on school grounds.
-All individuals in school facilities and on school grounds should be prepared to wear a face masks if they are unable to properly socially distance.
-Exceptions: See pg.
-13 for Transportation Requirements; and See pg.
+All individuals in school facilities and on school grounds should be prepared to wear a face masks if they are unable to properly socially distance. -Exceptions: • See pg.
+13 for Transportation Requirements; and • See pg.
 26 for Music and Physical Education When practicable we will adhere to social distancing, however during stage 2 not all classrooms will maintain 6 feet between desks.
 All classrooms will be equipped with desk shields on every desk and require wearing facemasks.
 When practicable we will adhere to social distancing, however during stage 3 not all classrooms will maintain 6 feet between desks.
 All classrooms will be equipped with desk shields on every desk and require wearing facemasks 3 feet- Elementary, middle and high school students in classrooms.
 6 feet- between adults (teachers, staff, visitor and between students and adults).
 6 feet-eating meals or snacks.
-6 feet- when participatin in activities projecting your voice of playing win instruments and between performers and the
+6 feet- when participatin in activities projecting your voice of playing win instruments and between performers and the audience.